The Poisson Compound Decision Problem Revisited: The loss functions.

 The estimator $\delta_{N,h}(Z_i)=\hat{\mu}_i$, may be interpreted as an approximation of the nonparametric EB estimator for $\mu_i \equiv 2\sqrt{\lambda}_i$, based on the (transformed) observations $Z_i$ under the loss $L(\boldsymbol{\mu},{\boldsymbol{a}})=||{\boldsymbol{\mu}}-\boldsymbol{a}||^2$, for the decision $\boldsymbol{a}=(a_1,\dots,a_n)$.
 Thus, $\frac{1}{4}\hat{\mu}_i^2$ may be interpreted as the approximation of the empirical Bayes estimator for $\lambda_i$, under the loss

 where $D_H$ is to the Hellinger distance between the distributions $\prod Po(\lambda_i)$ and $\prod Po(a_i)$.

-Some papers that discuss the problem of estimating a vector of Poisson means are Clevenson and Zidek (1975), Johnstone (1984), Johnstone and Lalley (1984).
+Some papers that discuss the problem of estimating a vector of Poisson means are Clevenson and Zidek (1975), Johnstone (1984), Johnstone and Lalley (1984) and Fourdinier and Robert(1995).
 Those and other works suggest that a particularly natural loss function in addition to $L_H$ and $L_2$, denoted $L_{KL}$ is

 Note, $L_{KL}$ also corresponds to the local Kulback-Leibler distance between the distributions.